Alba Orbital’s mission to image the Earth every 15 minutes brings in $3.4M seed round – TechCrunch

 “It gets these birds in the air, gets them finished and shipped out,” he said.
 “Then we just need to crank up the production rate.”

-When I talked to Walkinshaw via video call, ten or so completed satellites in their launch shells were sitting on a rack behind him in the clean room, and more are in the process of assembly.
-Aiding in the scaling effort is new investor James Park, founder and CEO of FitBit — definitely someone who knows a little bit about bringing hardware to market.
+When I talked to Walkinshaw via video call, 10 or so completed satellites in their launch shells were sitting on a rack behind him in the clean room, and more are in the process of assembly.
+Aiding in the scaling effort is new investor James Park, founder and CEO of Fitbit — definitely someone who knows a little bit about bringing hardware to market.

 Interestingly, the next batch to go to orbit (perhaps as soon as in a month or two, depending on the machinations of the launch provider) will be focusing on nighttime imagery, an area Walkinshaw suggested was undervalued.
 But as orbital thermal imaging startup Satellite Vu has shown, there’s immense appetite for things like energy and activity monitoring, and nighttime observation is a big part of that.